-Some people are high-risk of severe illness from COVID-19.
+Some people are at a higher risk of severe illness from COVID-19.
 These people are eligible for antiviral medication, or simply ‘antivirals.’
 Find out more about COVID-19 treatments.

-If you are high-risk, it is important you seek antiviral treatment as soon as possible to ensure it is most effective in treating your illness.
-To access antiviral treatment, contact your GP or usual health care provider in the first instance, or call the COVID@homeplus team.
+If you are at a higher risk of severe illness from COVID-19, it is important you seek antiviral treatment as soon as possible to ensure it is most effective in treating your illness.
+Have a plan in place before you become unwell and to access antiviral treatment, contact your GP or usual health care provider in the first instance, or call the COVID@homeplus team.

-If you can, you should also tell a support person who can check up on you while you are isolating, by phone or online.
+If you can, you should also tell a support person who can check up on you while you are unwell, by phone or online.

-You may complete the form or phone with details for yourself or on behalf of another person, however, you must do this immediately.
+You may complete the form or phone with details for yourself or on behalf of another person, however, you should do this immediately.
 Positive RAT results cannot be registered after 10 days.

 If you have a positive PCR test result, you do not need to report a positive RAT result.

-- anyone who has stayed overnight in the same premises as a case during their infectious period, other than in the course of their work, or
+- anyone who has stayed overnight in the same premises as a case during their infectious period, or

-- anyone who has spent more than 4 hours in a residential setting with a case during their infectious period, other than in the course of their work.
+- anyone who has spent more than four hours (over a 24-hour period) in a residential setting with a case during their infectious period.

 Tips for telling your close contacts: